I-am-PUID-0/DUMB_docs/docs/services/core/cli-debrid.md

 # CLI Debrid (Core Service)

 **CLI Debrid** is a core content orchestrator in the DUMB ecosystem.
-It automates media collection and upgrading through Debrid services (e.g. Real-Debrid), working alongside Trakt, Plex, Overseerr, and various scrapers.
+It automates media collection and upgrading through Debrid services (e.g. Real-Debrid), working alongside Trakt, Plex, Seerr, and various scrapers.
 CLI Debrid can either monitor your Plex libraries or generate symlinks for organized media delivery to Plex or similar servers.

 ---